 Janet Flores a critical thought leader who sows seeds of wisdom to ignite kinship consciousness among Indigenous people of North and South.
 Her advocacy drives forward Indigenization.
 In defense of undocumented migrants from the South, Janet has administered fundraising campaigns and co-coordinated grassroots trainings for Rapid Response Networks with the Workers Center of Central New York.
-She is featured in the The Changemakers: Rochester Women Who Changed The World exhibit at the Rochester Museum & Science Center.
+She was featured in the 2020-2021 The Changemakers: Rochester Women Who Changed The World exhibit at the Rochester Museum & Science Center.

 Janet holds a Bachelor’s degree in Geography from Syracuse University and degrees in Arts and Sciences with concentrations in international studies and land surveying.
 In community college, Janet served as the Honors Student Organization President for three elected terms where she crafted academic development workshops later implemented in honors colleges across the city of Houston.
 Over the years, her commitment to community has been acknowledged with multiple leadership awards.
 Janet’s social justice advocacy and critical thought leadership was recognized with the “2017 Revolutionary Award” by the Latina sorority at SU.

 Granddaughter of braceros and daughter to serial entrepreneurs, Janet has provided technical and bookkeeping consultancy to startup and non-profit grantees of the NoVo Foundation and Rockefeller Philanthropy Advisors.
 Janet is Co-Founder of Cooperativa Las Comadres and runs a general contracting business out of her Southside home in Syracuse, NY.